js0-site/rust/expire_set/README.md

 # expire_set : High-performance concurrent expiration set

-A high-performance, concurrent set with automatic item expiration, implemented using `unsafe` raw pointers for maximum efficiency.
+A high-performance, concurrent set with automatic item expiration, built on top of `expire_cache`.

 ## Table of Contents